lenjonah/Cell-Classification-and-Segmentation/README.md

    In this format, the images can finally be used to train the MASK-RCNN model for segmentation and classification using the notebook `train_maskrcnn.ipynb`.

 More details and specifications can be found in the respective notebooks.
 Note that during my internship this was only a proof-of-principle study.
-Spending more time on this project and using e.g. hyperparameter searches and data augmentation techniques could definitely improve the performance of the model.
+Spending more time on this project and using e.g. hyperparameter searches and data augmentation techniques could definitely improve the performance of the models.
 For a general introduction to convolutional neural networks and a summary of the results, see the `presentation.pdf` file.